kexiZeroing/kexiZeroing.github.io/src/blog/coding-with-ai.md

 ### Understanding hooks

 Hooks let you handle events at key points in Claude Code lifecycle.
+They make the agent workflow programmable.
+For example, a project instruction can say “do not edit generated files,” but a `PreToolUse` hook can inspect the attempted edit and block it before it happens.

 | Hook             | Description                                          |
 | ---------------- | ---------------------------------------------------- |